Bearwynn/GryEngine/README.md

 This project is ongoing, and it's primary purpose is C++ / Game Engine Design practice.
 Originally started as a tinker project off of github using SDL2 to try and render some 2D objects, but decided that if I'm going to work on an engine I may as well commit (that's a github joke lol).
+So I decided to start again and go for the full OpenGL works.

 ## Created in:
 - Visual Studio 2017